sureshgadupu/PDFUtilities-Java/README.md

     - Defines the project's purpose, problems it solves, core requirements, and goals.
     - Serves as the foundational document and source of truth for project scope.

-    Product Requirement Documents (PRDs) are foundational blueprints in software development, defining what a product should achieve and guiding teams to align on scope, features, and objectives [1, 4].
-PRDs serve multiple purposes: defining product scope and goals, aligning stakeholders across teams, and mitigating risks early in development [12, 14].
-They offer significant utility by providing clarity on product vision, prioritizing features, ensuring quality, and enabling traceability throughout the development lifecycle [6, 15].
-While traditionally detailed in Waterfall, PRDs are adapted for Agile methodologies as leaner, iterative documents [7, 9].
-Related documents include Market Requirements Documents (MRDs) and Functional Requirements Documents (FRDs) [1, 3].
+    Product Requirement Documents (PRDs) are foundational blueprints in software development, defining what a product should achieve and guiding teams to align on scope, features, and objectives .

 2.  **`architecture.md` (docs/architecture.md):** System Architecture Document.
     - Outlines the system's design, component relationships, and dependencies.

-    Software architecture documentation is a blueprint that captures design decisions, component interactions, and non-functional requirements [1, 2].
-It serves to preserve design rationale, support scalability, and facilitate decision-making [1, 6].
-Key benefits include improved knowledge sharing, risk mitigation, and stakeholder communication [2, 7].
-Types of architecture documentation vary, including decision-centric ADRs, structural C4 model diagrams, and behavioral sequence diagrams [7, 8].
-Frameworks like arc42 provide structured templates for comprehensive architecture documentation [8].
+    Software architecture documentation is a blueprint that captures design decisions, component interactions, and non-functional requirements.

 3.  **`technical.md` (docs/technical.md):** Technical Specifications Document.
     - Details the development environment, technologies used, key technical decisions, design patterns, and technical constraints.

-    Technical Specifications Documents (TSDs) serve as blueprints translating business needs into technical guidelines [1, 9].
-They clarify project vision, bridge stakeholder communication, and mitigate risks [5, 12].
-TSDs are highly useful for engineers as step-by-step guides, for teams as alignment tools, and for projects in ensuring accountability [1, 5].
-Technical documentation broadly includes process documentation like TSDs and SRS, product documentation (user manuals, API docs), and specialized specs for IT or Agile projects [6, 13].
-A robust TSD enhances project clarity and reduces failure risks associated with unclear requirements [5].

 4.  **`tasks_plan.md` (tasks/tasks_plan.md):** Task Backlog and Project Progress Tracker.
     - Provides an in-depth list of tasks, tracks project progress, current status, and known issues.